drown-lab/lab-website/about.md

 ---
 title: About
-date: 2017-11-01 03:00:00 +0000
+date: '2017-11-01T03:00:00.000+00:00'
 banner_image: "/uploads/2018/02/17/college-building.jpg"
-heading: About Belkirk
+heading: About the Drown Lab
-sub_heading: Ora et Labora
+sub_heading: ''
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: A multidisciplinary center of experts who are committed to making both basic and translational discoveries.
-publish_date: 2017-12-01 04:00:00 +0000
+publish_date: '2017-12-01T04:00:00.000+00:00'
 show_staff: true
 menu:
+  footer:
+    identifier: _about
+    weight: 3
   navigation:
     identifier: _about
     weight: 2
-  footer:
-    identifier: _about
-    weight: 3

 ---

-The Belkirk College of Engineering (Belkirk) specializes in innovative research to support the healthcare and biotech industries.
-We are interested in advancing research in areas that are pressing and relevant to the health and biotech industries and regularly develop new projects and collaborations to accomplish this goal.
-We are currently engaged in a variety of ongoing projects within the areas of mental health, data analysis, knowledge translation, and cluster research.
+The Drown Research Group is a interdisciplinary team of scientists tackling challenging problems facing human health and disease.
+At the center of our work is a belief in the **_proteoform hypothesis_**: that proteoforms are more tightly linked to phenotype than any other biomolecule and therefore represent the richest source of discovery.

-Students at Belkirk get to learn from leaders in the biotech industy, as well as get access to cutting edge projects and technologies to further their learning endeavours.
+Students in the Drown lab get to learn through developing cutting edge projects and technologies.